jshirota/Earthworm/README.md

 -Provides class code generation for meta programming (i.e. code generation tools or runtime compilation via CodeDom or Roslyn).

 -All mapped classes implement INotifyPropertyChanged (for use with WPF).
-All mapped properties automatically raise the PropertyChanged event upon property setter access (via IL weaving).
+All mapped properties automatically raise the PropertyChanged event upon property setter access (via IL weaving) without using an AOP library.

 The project page is here: